elekind/readerX/README.md

 # readerX
 Locally hosted reader-mode Flask app with templates for news-sites.

-Currently has templates for
+Currently has templates for -

-The Economist
+- The Economist

-The Hindu
+- The Hindu

-Indian Express
+- Indian Express
+- India Today